Center-for-a-Livable-Future-FSSPH/COVID19_FoodSystemFunctioning_Indicators/F.A.Q.md

 ###  2. What is resilience?

 We consider resilience the ability of a system to prepare for, resist, and recover from adverse situations.
-A resilient food system should be able to maintain food availability, affordability, accessibility, and acceptabiliy in the face of shocks or stressors, such as COVID-19 or a natural disaster.
+A resilient food system should be able to maintain food availability, affordability, accessibility, and acceptability in the face of shocks or stressors, such as COVID-19 or a natural disaster.

 ### 3. What is food affordability?

-Food affordability refers to an indivudal or population's financial ability to secure sufficienet and desirable food.
-Measures of government assistance, such as Supplemental Nutirtion Assistance Program (SNAP) enrollment to minimize financial barriers to food also fall within food affordability.
+Food affordability refers to an individual or population's financial ability to secure sufficient and desirable food.
+Measures of government assistance, such as Supplemental Nutrition Assistance Program (SNAP) enrollment to minimize financial barriers to food also fall within food affordability.

 ### 4. What is food availability?

-Food availability refers to the physical quantity of food and whether supply is sufficient for the population it is intendend for.
+Food availability refers to the physical quantity of food and whether supply is sufficient for the population it is intended for.

 ### 5. What is  food accessibility?

-Accessibile food is available within manageable distances and/or supported by infrastructures that enables a population to acquire abundant food without physical difficulty.
+Accessible food is available within manageable distances and/or supported by infrastructures that enables a population to acquire abundant food without physical difficulty.
 For instance, lack of public transportation in an urban area may make negatively impact food access.

 ### 6. What is food acceptability?